Although much of the church was restored in 1872 many early features remain.

 Admiral Lord Nelson's daughter Horatia married St Mary's curate, Revd.
 Philip Ward, in this church on 19th February 1822.
 The Nelson family are more closely linked to All Saints' Burnham Thorpe.

-Fundraising events are held at, and around, the Burnham Market Craft Fair in August.
-Stalls are set up, usually in the church, and coffee, tea and light refreshments are sold from the churchyard.
+Services are held each week in the church, there are concerts and the Burnham's Market is held here once a month in the summer months.
+During the Craft Fair in August, stalls are set up, usually in the church, and coffee, tea and light refreshments are sold from the churchyard.